Alfresco/docs-alfresco/content-services/7.2/admin/cluster.md

 ### Share Cluster Troubleshooting

-In case share cluster does not start, check `share.log` for details.
+In case the Share cluster does not start, check the `share.log` for details.

-> *Note*: To setup an acs share cluster without internet connection, make sure to check the hazelcast
+> **Note**: To setup an ACS Share cluster without internet connection, make sure to check the Hazelcast
->  `xsi:schemaLocation=http://www.hazelcast.com/schema/spring/hazelcast-spring-<versionstring>.xsd` is the same hazelcast version as in the corresponding share lib
+>  `xsi:schemaLocation=http://www.hazelcast.com/schema/spring/hazelcast-spring-<version-string>.xsd` is the same Hazelcast version as in the corresponding Share lib
-> `share/WEB-INF/lib/hazelcast-spring-<version>.jar`
+> `share/WEB-INF/lib/hazelcast-spring-<version>.jar`.

 ### Configure Alfresco Share clustering